Hardware

 Tokamak Cooling Water System

-The tokamak cooling water system is designed to cool client systems, such as the first-wall/blanket, vacuum vessel, divertor, and neutral beam injector.
+ITER’s tokamak cooling water system is designed to cool client systems, such as the first-wall/blanket, vacuum vessel, divertor, and neutral beam injector.
 The United States is responsible for the design, fabrication, acceptance testing, and delivery of the tokamak cooling water system.

 Tokamak Exhaust Processing System

-The tokamak exhaust processing system separates the exhaust gases into a pure hydrogen isotope stream and a hydrogen-free gas stream.
+ITER’s tokamak exhaust processing system separates the exhaust gases into a pure hydrogen isotope stream and a hydrogen-free gas stream.
 The United States is responsible for the design, fabrication, and delivery of the tokamak exhaust processing system.

-Toroidal Field Conductor
+Toroidal Field Coil Conductor

 The United States fabricated 8% of ITER’s toroidal field coil conductor, which will generate the immense toroidal magnetic fields needed to confine the plasma inside the ITER tokamak.
 Altogether, ITER’s 18 toroidal field coils will produce a magnetic field of 5.3 tesla around the ITER tokamak torus.